-The General Fund and Capital Projects Fund reported a deficit in the fund financial statements as of December 31, 2019.
-It is anticipated that the deficit will be eliminated with the receipt of funds advanced by the Developer in 2020.
+The General Fund and Capital Projects Fund reported a deficit in the fund financial statements as of December 31, 2020.
+The deficits were eliminated with the receipt of funds advanced by the Developer in 2021.

 NOTE 3 CASH AND INVESTMENTS